jinyoungch/xyz/posts/thoughts/on-curiosity.md

 ---
 title: on curiosity
 date: dec 23 2022
-tldr: leading a life guided by curiosity.
+tldr: a life guided by curiosity.
 tag: personal
 ---

 I recently came to realise that in times when I feel most 'engaged', I'm chipping away at an unsolved problem.

-It tends to be a problem that holds broad implications, and one that **piques my curiosity** due to its complexity.
+It tends to be a problem that holds broad implications, and one that piques my curiosity due to its complexity.

 As of late, I've been spending a lot of time on problems that captivate me in the domain of [software engineering](https://stackoverflow.com/questions/74831564/how-to-minimise-data-loss-when-migrating-a-high-traffic-dynamodb-table-in-order).